evmos/academy/docs/articles/advanced/evm-extensions.md

 :::tip
 **Note**: Not sure what EVM extensions are?
-EVM extensions are smart contracts that are compiled and deployed right at the EVM initialization.
+EVM extensions behave like smart contracts that are compiled and deployed within the EVM.
+If you are familiar with the EVM, you may know them as Precompiles.
 These have predefined addresses and, according to their logic, can be classified as stateful or stateless.
 When they change the state of the chain (transactions) or access state data (queries), extensions are considered "stateful";
-when they don't, they're "stateless".
+when they don't, they're "stateless."
 Find a [list of the available EVM extensions in the Evmos documentation site](https://docs.evmos.org/develop/build-a-dapp/build-smart-contracts/evm_extensions).
 :::